supernets/hardlounge/README.md

 # Support

 If for some reason you decide to run our version of this container, we are more than happy to support you in #5000 on irc.supernets.org

+# Credits

+- All developers & contributors of The Lounge - https://github.com/thelounge/thelounge